Classification of second harmonic generation effect in magnetically ordered materials

-The G-wP SHG originates from magnetism, and is even with $T$.
-These two points are the salient features of this type of SHG, which however is not realized in previous studies.
-The SHG character of VBr$_2$ refreshes the conventional concept that magnetism can only contribute to odd parts of SHG.
-This type of SHG is not unusual in real materials.
-There are 76 magnetic structures in the MAGADATA database belonging to the G-wP type, according to Fig. \ref{Fig4-MagnDat}(b).
-Therefore, the proposed classification can serve as a powerful method to explore exotic SHG phenomena in magnetic materials.
+The G-wP type SHG {effect} originates from {the magnetic structures}, and it is even with time-reversal symmetry. {These two characteristics are the distinctive features of the G-wP type SHG effect}.
+The anomalous SHG effect in bulk VBr$_2$ refreshes the conventional understanding that magnetism can only contribute to the odd SHG tensors.
+In addition, the G-wP type SHG effect is not unusual in real materials, as 76 magnetic structures in the MAGADATA database {are proposed to exhibit G-wP SHG effect} (Fig. \ref{Fig4-MagnDat}b).
+Therefore, the classification method is a powerful tool to explore exotic SHG phenomena in {magnetically ordered materials}.

-If the magnetic moments of V atoms in adjacent interlayer are the same (i.e., the interlayer magnetism is parallel) as exhibited in the inset of Fig. \ref{Fig-VBr2}(e), the MSG of this magnetic phase is $P31m'$.
-This magnetic structure leads to the formation of BW-wP type of SHG effect according to Fig. \ref{Fig3-Flow_chart}.
-The even and odd parts of SHG coexist and both originate from magnetism.
-The even parts of the SHG are basically the same as those in Fig. \ref{Fig-VBr2}(d), and the odd parts are shown in Fig. \ref{Fig-VBr2}(e).

-We also investigate the SHG effect of bilayer VBr$_2$ with A-type AFM magnetism.
-The magnetic structure is shown in Fig. \ref{Fig-VBr2}(f).
-Due to the $PT$ symmetry, its bands are double degenerated, and the band energies of $+\mathbf{k}$ and $-\mathbf{k}$ points are not equivalent [see the inset of Fig. \ref{Fig-VBr2}(g)].
-Since its MSG is $P{\bar{3}}'{m}'1$, its SHG belongs to the PT-wP type according to classification.
-There are only the odd parts SHG, and SHG tensor symmetry is constrained by 32 ($D_3$) symmetry. $\chi_{xxx}^{\text{odd}}=-\chi_{xyy}^{\text{odd}}=-\chi_{yxy}^{\text{odd}}$, and $\chi_{xyz}^{\text{odd}}=-\chi_{yxz}^{\text{odd}}$.
-The calculated SHG coefficients are shown in Fig. \ref{Fig-VBr2}(h), which are consistent with our symmetry analysis.
-The SHG reverses with the switch of magnetism, which are similar to those of bilayer CrI$_3$ \cite{RN3002, RN3003} and MnBi$_2$Te$_4$ \cite{RN2842}, but are quite different with the above bulk VBr$_2$ with G-wP type of SHG.
+If the magnetic moments of V atoms in the adjacent interlayers are {parallel aligned}, as exhibited in the inset of Fig. \ref{Fig-VBr2}e, the MSG of this magnetic structure is $P31m'$.
+This magnetic structure leads to the BW-wP type SHG effect according to Fig. \ref{Fig3-Flow_chart}.
+The even and odd SHG tensors coexist, and both originate from magnetic structure.
+The even SHG susceptibilities are basically the same as those in Fig. \ref{Fig-VBr2}d, and the odd parts are shown in Fig. \ref{Fig-VBr2}e.
+We further investigate the SHG effect of bilayer VBr$_2$ with A-type AFM magnetism, {as} depicted in Fig. \ref{Fig-VBr2}f.
+Due to $PT$ symmetry, its bands are {doubly} degenerate, and the band energies of $+\mathbf{k}$ and $-\mathbf{k}$ points are not equivalent ({as illustrated in} the inset of Fig. \ref{Fig-VBr2}g).
+Since its MSG is $P{\bar{3}}'{m}'1$, {the corresponding} SHG effect belongs to the PT-wP type.
+Its SHG tensor has only the odd part, and the SHG tensor is constrained by the 32 ($D_3$) symmetry.
+The calculated SHG coefficients are shown in Fig. \ref{Fig-VBr2}h, which are consistent with our symmetry analysis.
+Indeed, the SHG effect {in bilayer VBr$_2$ with A-type AFM magnetism} reverses with the magnetic order, similar to that of bilayer CrI$_3$ \cite{RN3002, RN3003}.

-\subsection{Example 3: SHG effects of YMnO$_3$ with various magnetic structures}
+\textbf{Example 2: SHG effect of RMnO$_3$ with various magnetic structures}